 We assess long-lived and intangible assets with finite lives for impairment when events or changes in circumstances indicate that the carrying value of the assets may not be recoverable.
 We test impairment using historical cash flows and other relevant facts and circumstances as the primary basis for our estimates of future cash flows.
 We consider factors such as the number of years the restaurant has been operated by us, sales trends, cash flow trends, remaining lease life, and other factors which apply on a case-by-case basis.
 The analysis is performed at the individual restaurant level for indicators of permanent impairment.
-Recoverability of the restaurant's assets is measured by comparing the assets' carrying value to the undiscounted cash flows are less than the carrying amount of the assets, the carrying amount is written down to the estimated fair value, and a loss resulting from impairment is recognized by charging to earnings.
+Recoverability of the restaurant's assets is measured by comparing the assets' carrying value to the undiscounted cash flows expected to be generated over the assets' remaining useful life or remaining lease term, whichever is less.
+If the total expected undiscounted future cash flows are less than the carrying amount of the assets, the carrying amount is written down to the estimated fair value, and a loss resulting from impairment is recognized by charging to earnings.
 This process requires the use of estimates and assumptions, which are subject to a high degree of judgment.
 If these assumptions change in the future, we may be required to record impairment charges for these assets.